Cluster-Randomized Trials with Cross-Cluster Interference: Optimal Design

 \subsection{Empirical Examples}

-\cite{sur2009cluster} study an area of roughly 1.2 by 0.7 km containing 38k units.
+\cite{sur2009cluster} conduct a CRT in an urban slum in India spanning about 1.2 by 0.7 km with 38k participants.
 To compute our suggested number of clusters \eqref{optk}, we need to select $\tilde\gamma$ and the unit of length.
-Suppose we choose the conservative bound $\tilde\gamma = d = 2$, so that interference is assumed to decay faster than rate $r^{-2}$ with each unit of length $r$.
-If we take 35m to be the relevant unit of length, then for units $i,j,k$ such that $\rho(i,j) = 35$m and $\rho(i,k) = 70$m, the extent to which $k$'s treatment affects $i$ is less than $1/4$th ($2^{-\tilde\gamma}=0.25$) as small as the extent to which $j$'s affects $i$.
+Suppose we choose the conservative bound $\tilde\gamma = d = 2$, so that interference is assumed to decay like $r^{-2}$ or faster with each unit of length $r$.
+If we take 35m to be the unit of length, then for units $i,j,k$ such that $\rho(i,j) = 35$m and $\rho(i,k) = 70$m, the extent to which $k$'s treatment affects $i$ is less than $1/4$th ($2^{-\tilde\gamma}=0.25$) as small as the extent to which $j$'s affects $i$.
 This is with only a 35m difference in distance.
 For this unit of length, \eqref{optk} yields $k = 78$.
-Hence, these assumptions on the degree of interference essentially yield the authors' choice of $k=80$, which was based on a conventional power analysis justified by a partial interference model.
+In other words, these are the assumptions on interference that justify the authors' choice of $k=80$, originally determined by a conventional power analysis based on a partial interference model.

 The previous rate of decay may be over-optimistic, so suppose the relevant unit of length is in 100m increments.
-If $\rho(i,j)=100$m and $\rho(i,k) = 200$m, the extent to which $k$'s treatment affects $i$ is less than $1/4$th as small as the extent to which $j$'s affects $i$, now with a 100m increase in distance.
-The slower rate of decay implies higher bias due to cross-cluster interference, which requires constructing fewer, larger clusters.
+If $\rho(i,j)=100$m and $\rho(i,k) = 200$m, the extent to which $k$'s treatment affects $i$ is less than $1/4$th as small as the extent to which $j$'s affects $i$, now with a 100m difference in distance.
+With a slower rate of decay, bias is higher, which requires constructing fewer, larger clusters.
 As a result, \eqref{optk} yields only $k = 19$.

-Finally, consider the setting of \cite{homan2016effect}, where the trial region is substantially larger at roughly 12 by 4 km with nearly the same number of units (34k).
-Due to the lower density, there is less bias due to interference, so we can justify their choice of $k=81$ under weaker assumptions on interference.
+Next consider \cite{homan2016effect} whose trial region is substantially larger at roughly 12 by 4 km with nearly the same number of units (34k).
+Due to the lower density, there is less bias from interference, so a choice of $k=81$ can be justified under weaker assumptions on interference.
 Specifically, if $\tilde\gamma=2$ but the unit of length is now in 250m increments, then \eqref{optk} results in $k=84$.
-For context, the {\em Anopheles} mosquito that is the subject of their trial typically does not fly more than 2 km from their breeding grounds \citep{anopheles}, so these assumptions on interference may still be over-optimistic.
+For context, the {\em Anopheles} mosquito that is the subject of their trial typically does not fly more than 2 km from their breeding grounds \citep{anopheles}.